 Statement

-As an artist with a background in physics, I am interested in how we use data gathered from our surroundings as a means to comprehend our world.
-I believe that scientific methods tend to mirror our thought patterns at large, which makes science a workshop not only for discovering nature’s secrets but also for probing our relationship to knowledge itself.
+As an artist with a background in physics, I believe that scientific methods tend to mirror our thought patterns at large, which makes science a workshop both for discovering nature’s secrets and for probing our relationship to knowledge itself.
+In my artistic practice, I apply this exploratory approach to my visual materials, creating handmade objects that are rich in information.

-I extend this spirit of sense-making to my artistic practice, where I apply an exploratory approach to my visual materials, creating handmade objects that are rich in information.
 I work with photographs and digital compositions that are printed on paper, then embellished with paintings and drawings, and ultimately folded into geometric patterns.
-Often, I use images of my finished pieces as source material for later work.
-With this recursive process, I generate sequences of image-based sculptures whose complex surfaces bear the accumulated history of their making.
+Often, I use images of my finished pieces as source material for later work, thereby generating sequences of image-based sculptures whose complex surfaces bear the accumulated history of their making.

 Biography